-Survey of American government and politics, covering three parts: the foundations, politics, and institutions.
+Transferable to CSU/UC Survey of American government and politics, covering three parts: the foundations, politics, and institutions.
 First, it will explore the foundations of American democracy, such as: political culture, the Constitution, civil liberties, and civil rights.
 Second, it will analyze American politics in the aspects of the media, political parties, elections, and interest groups.
 Finally, political institutions will be examined, such as the Congress, the presidency, the courts, and the federal bureaucracy.
 State and local governments are included.
-Satisfies Government(s) Consitution(s) portion of California State University Title 5, Section 40404.
-(L)
+Satisfies Governments(s) Constitution(s) portion of California State University Title 5, Section logy 3.0 units Transferable to CSU/UC